 - After laying the fabric, cover the area with 40 mm to 50 mm of gravel.
 Gravel offers protection against water and moisture buildup.
 Other excellent alternatives are wood chips and stone pebbles.

 - After finishing the foundation, start measuring and cutting your boards.
 You can use a pencil to mark the desired lengths.
-A combination square is also a handy tool to be able to create lines across the boards.
-As much as possible, double-check for accuracy.
+A combination square is also a handy tool that can accurately create lines across the boards.

-- Next, you may want to lay down all the materials on the desired area.
+- Next, you may want to lay down all the materials in the desired area.
 Doing this will help you determine whether you have enough materials for the job.
 You will also need to put gaps between the boards for a more accurate layout.
 5 mm to 8 mm is an ideal side-to-side board spacing, while at most 3 mm for end-to-end.
-If you haven’t already, this is the last chance to make changes to your design and layout.
+If you haven’t already, this is the last chance to change your design and layout.

 - Start measuring and cutting materials for the frame of the deck.
 You will need to set up four outer joists.
 The inner joists depend on the layout and design of the patio.
-Make sure to follow proper joists spacing.
-For horizontal boards, maximum joists spacing should be 450 mm.
-As for diagonal decking boards, joists should be 300 mm apart.
+Make sure to follow proper joist spacing.
+For horizontal boards, the maximum joist spacing should be 450 mm.
+For diagonal decking boards, joists should be 300 mm apart.
 The closer the joists are, the more stable the deck will be.

 - Assemble the frame.
 Do this by marking the point where the inner joist and the two outer joists meet.
-There should be two marks in each of the corners two outer joists, having eight in total.
-This is where coach screws will be drilled.
+There should be two marks in each corner of two outer joists, having eight in total.
+This is where you will drill coach screws.